FundersClub/eng-ops/README.md

 * Can we automate standups? e.g. Slack us each a message beforehand with our recent updates, etc

+#### Running

+You can run this the same way you'd run any django application, or by using `./run.sh` in the project directory.
+Make sure that you have defined a value for the environment variable `ENG_OPS_DJANGO_SECRET_KEY`.

 #### Things to model

 * Issue